Illia Polosukhin

 Polosukhin is one of the eight authors of Attention Is All You Need, the 2017 Google paper that introduced the Transformer architecture.
 The paper replaced recurrence-heavy sequence modeling with an attention-based architecture that became central to modern language models and generative AI.

 Like Aidan Gomez and Noam Shazeer, Polosukhin later became a founder outside Google.
-His path is distinctive because he moved from core AI research into blockchain infrastructure, then returned to AI through the language of ownership, verifiability, agent payments, and privacy-preserving computation.
+His path is distinctive because he moved from core AI research into blockchain infrastructure, then returned to AI through the language of ownership, verifiability, agent payments, private inference, and privacy-preserving computation.

 NEAR Protocol

-In September 2023, NEAR Foundation announced that Polosukhin would become its CEO.
+In 2023, NEAR Foundation announced that Polosukhin would become its CEO.
 That role made him not only a technical founder but a public institutional leader in the overlap between blockchain governance and AI infrastructure.

 User-Owned AI